 Improve smart meter return on investment

 Smart meters are an enormous investment for utilities — there will be an estimated 800 million smart meters deployed worldwide by 2020.
 The upside is their ability to empower consumers and improve their energy usage.
-The downside is that some utilities have yet to reap the financial benefits.
+The downside is that some utilities have yet to reap the financial benefits from the billing perspective.

 Utilities can see greater returns by leveraging smart meter data to optimize their distribution networks with smart meters that communicate through power line carrier (PLC) technology, which allows utilities to add value to the assets currently in place.
-All connected smart meters communicate through the substation they are attached to, making medium voltage substations a critical point of a PLS-based smart meter measurement agreement.
+All connected smart meters communicate through the substation they are attached to, making MV/LV substations a critical point of a PLC-based smart meter measurement aggregation.

 Improve quality of service

 Utilities are being tasked with improving their quality of service.
 One of the most critical elements of quality of service is minimizing customers’ interruption time.
 Even short interruptions are inconvenient, disruptive, costly, and potentially damaging and dangerous.